slsa-framework/slsa/docs/spec/v1.0/threats-overview.md

 environment.

-This page is an introduction to possible attacks throughout the supply chain and how SLSA can help.
+This page is an introduction to possible attacks throughout the supply chain and how SLSA could help.
 For a more technical discussion, see [Threats & mitigations](threats.md).

 ## Summary

 ![Supply Chain Threats](images/supply-chain-threats.svg)

+**Note that SLSA does not address all of the threats presented here.** See [Threats & mitigations](threats.md) for what is currently addressed.
 See [Terminology](terminology.md) for an explanation of the supply chain model.